ICICLE-ai/ct-controller/README.md

 ### Source/pip

-If installation is via pip or source, export the variables described [below](#control_variables) to your path.
+If installation is via pip or source, export the variables described [below](#control-variables) to your path.
 For instance, to run on a non-GPU x86 node at TACC you might export:
 ```
+export CT_CONTROLLER_NUM_NODES=1
 export CT_CONTROLLER_TARGET_SITE=TACC
 export CT_CONTROLLER_NODE_TYPE=x86
 export CT_CONTROLLER_GPU=0
 export CT_CONTROLLER_CONFIG_PATH=./config.yml
+export CT_CONTROLLER_OUTPUT_DIR=./output
 ```

+Ensure that the output directory exists and is writable.
 Then, import and run the `ctcontroller` package:

 ```
-cd ctcontroller
 python -c "import ctcontroller; ctcontroller.run()"
 ```